Day One: Tuesday, February 21, 2023

 Jamie Link, Secretary, Kentucky Education and Labor Cabinet

-LaKisha Miller, Executive Director, Kentucky Chamber Workforce Center
+Moderator: LaKisha Miller, Executive Director, Workforce Center, Kentucky Chamber Foundation

 What is the state of Kentucky’s workforce?
 Are there enough people to fill all the job openings?
-With a record number of business expansions and location in Kentucky in 2022, how will all these new positions be filled?
-Attend this session and learn what the Kentucky Education and Labor Cabinet is doing to meet the current and future workforce needs of Kentucky as well as what the business community is doing to help in these workforce efforts.
+With a record number of businesses expanding and locating in Kentucky in the past three years, how will these new positions be filled?
+Attend this session and learn what the Kentucky Education and Labor Cabinet is doing to meet the current and future workforce needs of Kentucky, as well as what the business community is doing to help in these workforce efforts.

 9:15 a.m.